tlenex/node-busmq/README.md

 #### Attach and detach

-To push and consume messages, first attach to the queue.
-Once attached, it is possible to push messages and start consuming messages from the queue.
+Pushing messages and consuming them requires attaching to the queue.
 The queue will remain in existence for as long as it has at least one attachment.

 To stop using a queue, detach from it.
 Once a queue has no more attachments, it will automatically expire